asle/lenovo_m93p_mini_hackintosh/README.md

 # Lenovo m93 mini Hackintosh - OpenCore
 - Update - changed SMBIOS to Macmini7,1 for macOS Monterey 12.7.3  support, upgraded to OpenCore 0.9.8.
 The Lenovo m93p is a tiny PC and first gen. of the Lenovo mini series using a Haswell Intel cpu 4th gen. e.g. I5-4260U.
 Perfect for hackintoshing!
 NOTE!
 The SMBIOS is set to Mac Mini (Late 2014).
 Both models(SMBIOS) are running Intel Haswell 4th gen. cpu so it works fine.
 Feel free to try.
 But I am very satisfied with the speed on macOS Big Sur.
-NOTE! -> if you change SMBIOS you must generate a new serial and UUID!
+NOTE! -> You must generate a new SystemSerialNumber, MLB, ROM and SystemUUID!

 ## About this guide
 This is not a complete tutorial but based on the [**OpenCore Vanilla Desktop Guide for Haswell**](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html).
 I reccomend reading the guide carefully to understand OpenCore.
 Or else you will not learn anything!
 My goal with this guide is to help you avoid all the errors you would encounter.
 The OC guide is great but every PC is different and this one was a bit quirky and needed some tweaking to work!
 I assume you already have made an OS X install-USB.